rasmusongit/getting_and_cleaning_data_week4_assignment/CodeBook.md

       above) with identical values in the "Activity_label" column, computes the mean for each column and stores this in in a single row for the individual Activity_label.
+"activity_labels_averages_no_row_names.txt"
+    * This data is identical to the data in "activity_labels_averages.txt" (see above) but does not contain row numbering.
+Constructed for upload in submission.